-English dancer Sabina Westcombe is a former dancer with The Royal Ballet.
+English dancer Sabina Westcombe is a former First Artist of The Royal Ballet.
 She trained at The Royal Ballet School and graduated into the Company in 2005, promoted to First Artist in 2011.
 She retired from the Company in 2014.

 News and features